amangupta42/ML_CyberSec_Lab2/README.md

 # ML_CyberSec_Lab2
 Lab 2 for ML In Cybersecurity

-The data needs to be put into the lab2 folder.
+The clean and bad data needs to be put into the lab2 folder.
 This is how the file structure should look like -

 lab2